serena-7/python-capstone-employee-portal/planning/demo_prep/outline.md

 #### What I learned:

+- How to iterate through forms and subforms and dates to make table cells that represent entries into the database

 #### Future Plans:

-- Host production website and database on AWS
 - Manage Timecards will allow an admin to view each employees timecards.
 - Create reports for payroll
 - Keep track of PTO
+- I plann to host the production website and database on AWS
-- Full functioning company website for viewers and employees
+- to have a full functioning company website for my dad's business